jewel/clearskies/protocol/core.md

 Handshake
 ---------

-While peers are equal, we will distinguish between client and server for the purposes of the handshake.
+We will distinguish between client and server for the purposes of the handshake.
 The server is the computer that received the connection, but isn't necessarily the computer where the share was originally created.
+In fact, the server can be the computer that only has an access code so far.

 The handshake negotiates a protocol version as well as optional features, such as compression.
 When a connection is opened, the server sends a "greeting"